jay-joshy/allergyguide/content/tools/resources/oit_calculator_validation.md

 **Protocol too rapid**

-- A protocol with fewer than 5 steps is too accelerated for a standard oral immunotherapy schedule.
+- A protocol with fewer than 5 steps is short for a standard full immunotherapy schedule.
+May be acceptable if the protocol being built is for a patient already tolerating certain doses of allergen (e.g. already finished a portion of the OIT build-up phase).

 <div style="height:0.75rem;"> </div>